le-mich/asus-health-charging/README.md

 # systemctl enable asus-health-charging.service
 ```

-At last install the man page:
+_At last_, install the man page:
 ```
 # cp ./asus-health-charging /usr/share/man/man1
 ```

 ## Usage
-You can launch the script (e.g. 60%):
+You can launch the script with (e.g. 60%):
 ```
 $ sudo asus-health-charging 60
 ```